 Brain Injury Waiver (BI)

 This program helps people with a Brain Injury who need extra support to live in their communities.
-You can get these extra services along with your regular Colorado Medicaid benefits.
+You can get these extra services along with your regular Health First Colorado benefits.
 Nursing facility and long-term hospital care are not covered while you get waiver services.
 Getting waiver services won’t change supports that you may get from other public programs or from your family or community.

 Level of Care Requirement